Slave Bible

-The Select Parts of the Holy Bible for the use of the Negro Slaves in the British West-India Islands, shortly known as the Slave Bible, is an abbreviated version of the Bible specifically made for teaching a pro-slavery version of Christianity to enslaved people in the British West Indies.
-Over 90% of the Old Testament and over 50% of the New Testament were removed from the Bible in this edition.
+The Select Parts of the Holy Bible for the use of the Negro Slaves in the British West-India Islands, known in short as the Slave Bible, is a much-reduced version of the Bible with references to freedom removed and references to obedience to a master retained, made for teaching a pro-slavery version of Christianity to enslaved people in the British West Indies.
+Most of the Old Testament and half of the New Testament were removed.

 Background

 The Slave Bible was produced in England in the early 19th century for use in the British West Indies.
 All "references to freedom and escape from slavery" were removed, while passages encouraging obedience and submission were emphasized.
 These references emphasizing loyalty and submission to the slave master were instructions handed down by Beilby Porteus (then Bishop of London), who stated: "prepare a short form of public prayer, together with select portions of scripture particularly those which relate of the slave duties toward the master."

 British missionaries used it in the education and conversion of the enslaved population.
 The editors included only 10 percent of the Old Testament and half of the New Testament.
 For example, among the excluded passages are Galatians 3:28 which states: "There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus".
 Exodus 21:16 and Deuteronomy 23:15–16 were also removed.